Galapagos Islands Vacation | Vacations to Galapagos Islands, Tour

 Day 5

-Today we cruise to Kicker Rock for our first glimpse of the Galápagos Islands’ underwater world.
-Look for sea and shore birds as we sail to Kicker Rock, or León Dormido, which is said to resemble a sleeping lion.
-Snorkel and explore the rich marine life of the Galápagos Islands that congregate within the narrow channel formed by the two volcanic rocks.
-Spotted eagle rays, sea turtles, tropical fish, Galápagos and occasionally Hammerhead sharks enjoy Kicker Rock’s calm-water sanctuary.
-Meanwhile, the standing rocks also form a nesting sanctuary for many blue-footed boobies and frigate birds.
+Today, we cruise to Kicker Rock for our first glimpse of the Galápagos Islands' vibrant underwater world.
+As we sail toward Kicker Rock, also known as León Dormido due to its resemblance to a sleeping lion, keep an eye out for sea and shorebirds.
+Once we reach the narrow channel formed by the two towering volcanic rocks, we'll snorkel and explore the rich marine life.
+Spotted eagle rays, sea turtles, tropical fish, Galápagos sharks, and occasionally hammerhead sharks all thrive in this calm-water sanctuary.
+The rocks themselves also serve as a nesting sanctuary for blue-footed boobies and frigate birds.

-After our snorkel we head to a white sand beach accessible only by boat for lunch and further swimming opportunities.
-We’re back in town by late afternoon with the rest of the evening ahead of you.
-Relax with a sunset cocktail by the shore or hop on a bike to explore the town until dinner.
-Dine out in the fresh Galápagos air for dinner at one of our favorite spots this evening.
-It’s a delicious farewell dinner together for the final night of your Galápagos Islands vacation.
+After our snorkel, we head to a pristine white sand beach, accessible only by boat, where you can enjoy a delicious lunch and take advantage of further swimming opportunities.
+We return to town by mid-afternoon, leaving you with the rest of the evening free to relax.
+Unwind with a sunset cocktail by the shore, or explore the town on a bike.
+In the evening, gather for a farewell dinner at one of our favorite spots, marking the perfect end to your Galápagos Islands vacation.

 ACCOMMODATION : Hotel Casa Blanca